jesperancinha/historic-tech/Readme.md

 -   [GoLang projects](./golang-projects) - Projects made in Go
 -   [LISP Projects](./lisp-projects) - All projects implemented with the LISP language (the language started in the late 1950's)
 -   [COBOL Projects](./cobol-projects) - Irrelevant today, but it is here to highlight its historic significance
+-   [Fortran Projects](./fortran-projects) - Irrelevant today, but it is here to highlight its historic significance

 ## Setup